 If you lose the card, you must obtain the code number from a dealer.
 To do this, you will need the system's serial number.
 If your vehicle's battery is disconnected or goes dead, or the radio fuse is removed, the audio system will disable itself.
-If this happens, you will see "ENTER CODE" in the frequency display the next time you turn on the system.
+If this happens, you will see "ENTER CODE " in the frequency display the next time you turn on the system.
 Use the preset buttons to enter the code.
+On vehicles with navigation system, touch the Done icon to set the code.
 The code is on the radio code card included in your owner's manual kit.
 When it is entered correctly, the radio will start playing.

-If you make a mistake entering the code, do not start over; complete the five-digit sequence, then enter the correct code.
+If you make a mistake entering the code, do not start over; complete the sequence, then enter the correct code.
 You have 10 tries to enter the correct code.
 If you are unsuccessful in 10 attempts, you must then leave the system on for 1 hour before trying again.

-Press and hold the CLOCK button until you hear a beep.
-The displayed time begins to blink.
-Change the hours by pressing the H (preset 4) button until the numbers advance to the desired time.
-Change the minutes by pressing the M (preset 5) button until the numbers advance to the desired time.
+On vehicles without navigation system Press and hold the FM/AM (CLOCK) button until the displayed time begins to blink, then release the button.
+Change the hours by pressing the 1 (H) button until the numbers advance to the desired time.
+Change the minutes by pressing the 2 (M) button until the numbers advance to the desired time.

-Press the CLOCK button again to enter the set time.
+Press the FM/AM (CLOCK) button again to enter the set time.

 You can quickly set the time to the nearest hour.
-If the displayed time is before the half hour, press the CLOCK button until you hear a beep, then press the R (preset 6) button to set the clock back to the previous hour.
+If the displayed time is before the half hour, press the FM/ AM (CLOCK) button until you hear a beep, then press the 3 (R) button to set the clock back to the previous hour.
 If the displayed time is after the half hour, the clock sets forward to the beginning of the next hour.